Enchantment (1921 film)

 Enchantment is a 1921 American silent romantic comedy film produced by Cosmopolitan Productions and released by Paramount Pictures.
 The film was directed by Robert G. Vignola and starred Marion Davies.
 A print of the film exists in the Library of Congress.

 Plot

-Inspired by a staging of William Shakespeare's Taming of the Shrew, Marion Davies plays Ethel, the spoiled-brat daughter of millionaire Mr. Hoyt (Tom Lewis).
+Inspired by a staging of William Shakespeare's Taming of the Shrew, Marion Davies plays Ethel, the spoiled-brat daughter of millionaire Mr. Hoyt.
 Mr. Hoyt decides that a rough-and-tumble he-man might be able to straighten out his daughter.
-To that end, the millionaire hires Ernest Eddison (Forrest Stanley), the actor playing Petruchio in Shrew.
+To that end, the millionaire hires Ernest Eddison, the actor playing Petruchio in Shrew.
 Ernest talks Ethel into auditioning for an amateur production of Sleeping Beauty, then runs her roughshod during rehearsals.
 Ethel is on the verge of exploding when Ernest finally wins her over with a lulu of a third-act kiss.

 Production

 In her 11th film, Marion Davies stars as a willful flapper in a modern-day comedy/drama.
 Production was highlighted by a massive pageant set designed by Joseph Urban.
 This was the first of six Davies films directed by Robert G. Vignola and the first of four Davies films to co-star Forrest Stanley.